nemanjadunavnet/testbeds/_solutions/CCC_testbed.md

 partner_access: local and remote, based on a specific agreement
 testbed_stage: Use-case
 ---
-description
+description:
 ---
-Concept: The AIOTI DLT 1.06 CCC Testbeds are CCC Member-driven ‘Use case demonstrators.
+concept: The AIOTI DLT 1.06 CCC Testbeds are CCC Member-driven ‘Use case demonstrators.
 Each case in the 1.06 Testbed series is dedicated to one CCC Member use case.
 Approximately 10% of the CCC membership is anticipated to be involved with a demonstration.
 Each participating CCC Member will demonstrate its own use case(s), and some CCC Members are anticipated to be involved in a second phase to collaborate to demonstrate interoperability of digital solutions across the “carbon value chain” and to support a global ‘single market’
-Technologies: Convergence of IoT, DLT, AI, Digital Twins, and legacy IT components
+technology: Convergence of IoT, DLT, AI, Digital Twins, and legacy IT components
+---
-Hardware: On-Premises, Edge and Cloud combined
+hardware: On-Premises, Edge and Cloud combined
-Software: Legacy IT and IoT platforms combined with different DLT protocols
+software: Legacy IT and IoT platforms combined with different DLT protocols